jordanolguin/Module1ChallengeRepo/README.md

 ## Contributing

 All requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please refer to the link and screenshots provided.
+Please refer to the link: https://jordanolguin.github.io/Module1ChallengeRepo/ and screenshots provided in the GitHub Repo.

 ## License